1965–66 Boston Celtics season: 1966 NBA finals

-The 1965-1966 NBA Finals was a thrilling seven-game series between the Boston Celtics and the Los Angeles Lakers.
-The Celtics entered the series as the favorites, having won the championship the previous year and boasting a roster of talented players led by Bill Russell, John Havlicek, and Sam Jones.
-The Lakers, on the other hand, were led by Jerry West and Elgin Baylor, two of the most dominant players in the league.
+The 1965-1966 NBA Finals was a close seven-game series between the Boston Celtics and the Los Angeles Lakers.
+The Celtics entered the series as the favorites, having won the championship the previous year and boasting a strong roster led by Hall of Famers Bill Russell, John Havlicek, and Sam Jones.
+The Lakers were also led by two Hall of Fame players, that being Jerry West and Elgin Baylor.

 The series began with a closely contested game one, which the Lakers won by a score of 133–129 in overtime.
 The Celtics bounced back in game two, with a 129–123 victory that featured standout performances from Russell and Jones.
 The series continued in this back-and-forth fashion, with each team trading wins and delivering memorable moments.

 In game five, Russell had one of the greatest performances in NBA Finals history, recording 32 points and 30 rebounds to lead the Celtics to a 129–96 victory.
 The Lakers responded in game six, with Baylor scoring 41 points in a 120–118 win that forced a decisive game seven.

 Game seven was a tightly contested affair, with both teams trading baskets and neither able to pull away.
 In the end, it was the Celtics who emerged victorious, thanks in large part to the heroics of Havlicek.
 With the score tied at 100-100 and just seconds remaining, Havlicek stole an inbound pass from the Lakers and scored the game-winning basket with five seconds left on the clock.
 The Celtics won the game 95-93 and secured their eighth championship in ten years.

-The 1965-1966 NBA Finals will always be remembered as a classic series between two of the greatest teams in basketball history.
-The Celtics and Lakers would meet again in the Finals several times over the years, but this series remains one of the most memorable and significant in the history of the NBA.
+The 1965-1966 NBA Finals are a classic series between two of the most influential teams in basketball history.
+The Celtics and Lakers would meet again in the Finals several times over the years, but this series remains one of the most significant in the history of the NBA.